ibm-cloud-architecture/refarch-data-science/README.md

 3. Test the model with a Python Flask application

 Optional steps are:
-4. Create a Spark service in Bluemix and connect it to the DSX project
+1. Create a Spark service in Bluemix and connect it to the DSX project
-5. Modify the Notebook to connect to a dahsDB data source
+2. Modify the Notebook to connect to a dahsDB data source
-6. Create a model with the Watson Machine Learning wizard

 ## Services used in the reference architecture
 The reference architecture uses the following IBM services and offerings.

 **Data Science Experience**
 Data Science Experience (DSX) is a comprehensive platform for developing analytics applications.
-The main development environments are Notebooks, which support development in Python, R, and Scala.
-DSX also includes R Studio - software by an IBM business partner which has been integrated in DSX.
+The main development environment is Notebooks, which supports development in Python, R, and Scala.
+DSX also includes R Studio - software by an IBM business partner which has been integrated in DSX, and APIs for developing **Decision Optimization** applications.
 DSX environment connects to a Spark service, which provides highly scalable environment for running analytics.

 **Watson Machine Learning**
 Watson Machine Learning (WML) service contains three types of capabilities: